ordinators/ordinator/COMMANDS.md

 **"No age key file configured.
 Run 'ordinator secrets setup' first"**
 - Run `ordinator secrets setup --profile <profile>` to generate keys
 - Check that the age key file exists and is readable

+**"AGE key not found for profile '<profile>'"**
+- The system will automatically prompt for age key setup during apply
+- Choose to generate a new key or import an existing one
+- The setup process will guide you through the configuration

+**"Unable to decrypt secret: <file>"**
+- This indicates a key mismatch - the encrypted file was created with a different age key
+- The system will present options: skip the file, cancel the operation, or import the correct key
+- Choose "Import the correct AGE key" if you have the original key
+- Choose "Skip this file" to continue without this secret
+- Choose "Cancel" to stop the apply operation

 **"Encryption failed"**
 - Verify SOPS and age are properly installed